 Every airliner has basic medical equipment on board, which can be used by any medically qualified professional on board, such as an EMT, MD or a registered nurse.

 Your flight attendants are also trained in first aid and the proper use of oxygen bottles.
 The pilots can contact a designated emergency medicine physician from anywhere in the world, who in turn can give proper medical instructions on any treatment necessary, until safely on the ground.

 A medical emergency on an airplane is always a coordinated effort between the patient, any medical personnel on board, the flight attendants, the pilots, the airline company headquarters, and the emergency doctor on call for your flight.

 • U.S. Federal Aviation Administration (FAA) Flight Surgeon • The United States Air Force Flight Surgeon • The United States Navy Flight Surgeon • NASA • The U.S. Centers for Disease Control and Prevention (CDC) • Boeing Corporation • Dr. Robert Heebner, M.D., Former Senior Airman Medical Examiner.

 The author (Captain Les) • is not a medical professional, nor is he qualified to give medical advice to anyone.
-Thus, the health risks of flying matters discussed in this article is not intended as medical advice, just sharing of common pilot knowledge about medical matters a pilot may be exposed to.
+Thus, the health risks of flying matters discussed in this article are not intended as medical advice, just sharing common pilot knowledge about medical matters a pilot may be exposed to.
 Consult a qualified medical professional for any medical advice you may need. • is a licensed and qualified airline captain and flight instructor with a vast amount of education, knowledge, and experience of all matters relating to his professional qualifications to flying jets as a pilot.
-This knowledge includes the USAF, USN, and the FAA required pilot’s required knowledge of aviation medicine. • is not responsible for any errors, misinformation or omissions in this article.
+This knowledge includes the USAF, USN, and the FAA required the pilot’s required knowledge of aviation medicine. • is not responsible for any errors, misinformation or omissions in this article.